junbaih/OthelloGame/README.md

 othellogame.py is the main file that runs the game.

-The repo might be removed if requested by uci instructors.
+The repo might be removed if requested.